Summer Financial Aid

 HOW DO I COMPLETE A SUMMER AID APPLICATION ONLINE?

-Once the application is made available, you must log into MAX to complete the Summer Aid Request Form.
+In order to apply, first complete your FAFSA and then log into MAX to complete the Summer Aid Request Form.
 Follow these step-by-step instructions:

 - Log in to your myVILLE Student Portal and click on the MAX Banner Self Service Login